 The Colosseum or Amphitheatrum Flavium is an amphitheater and the largest architecture ever erected by the Roman Empire.
 It was built during the Flavian Dynasty by order of Emperor Vespasian in the 72 AD and finished by Titus, his son, in 80 AD.
-It was originally a site for entertainment and for many other public displays and games.
-There were battles of animal against animal, man against beast and man against man.
+It was originally a place for entertainment and for many other public displays and games.
+There were battles of animal vs animal, man vs beast and man vs man.
 During the bloody games, there were thousands of people and animals killed.
 Below the ground were rooms in which beasts were readied for exhibition in the arena.

 Besides these bloody scenes, there were also performances by acrobats and flute players.
 The bloody games were soon prohibited by Emperor Honorius in 404 AD.
 Today, the Colosseum is one of the most famous sights in Rome.
 It is a monument of gigantic size and is acknowledged as one of the seven world wonders.